KurohanaJuri/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

 * Access the server on your docker local address, i.e. http://192.168.99.101:9090/

 #### Results
-You should see the JSON array of random numbers :
+You should see the JSON array of random numbers as such : `[38,11,12,50,35]`

 ### 2.3 Reverse proxy with apache